orbitalquark/textadept/README.md

 cutting-edge versions of Textadept.
 Do not use them in production, but for testing purposes only.

+If necessary, you can obtain PGP signatures from the [download page][] along with a public key in order to verify download integrity.
+For example on Linux, after importing the public key via `gpg --import foicica.pgp` and downloading the appropriate signature, run `gpg --verify [signature]`.

 [donate]: http://gum.co/textadept
 [book]: MEDIA.html#Book
 [download page]: http://foicica.com/textadept/download